-If you or a loved one worked at an Allied Chemical plant and are now coping with an asbestos disease, you need to talk with a skilled asbestos attorney as soon as possible.
+If you or a loved one worked at an Allied Chemical plant, was exposed, and are now coping with an asbestos disease and need a lawyer, you need to talk with a skilled asbestos attorney as soon as possible.

-At Belluck & Fox, LLP, our dedicated team can help you and your family demand full and fair compensation for the harm you have suffered.
+At Belluck & Fox, LLP, our dedicated legal team and attorneys can help you and your family demand full and fair compensation for the harm you have suffered.

-We have locations at Albany, Rochester, NYC and Woodstock.
-You can also contact us now to schedule a free consultation.
-One of our firm’s partners will personally call you to talk about your case and your legal options.
+We have New York locations at Albany, Rochester, NYC and Woodstock.
+You can also contact us now to schedule a free consultation with our legal team.
+One of our firm’s partners or lawyers will personally call you to talk about your case and your legal case options.

 - Honeywell: Our History